Heterogeneous gradient flows in the topology of fibered optimal transport: Fibered Wasserstein space

 \section{Fibered Wasserstein space}

 In this section we introduce a novel transport distance, well adapted to the fibered structure of measures $\mathcal{P}_\nu(\mathbb{R}^{2d})$ in Definition \ref{D-fibered-measures}.
-Similarly to the classical Wasserstein distance $W_2$ over $\mathcal{P}_2(\mathbb{R}^d)$, which is compatible with the narrow topology, our new metric will be compatible with the aforementioned $\nu$-random version of the narrow topology as introduced in Definition \ref{D-random-narrow-topology}.
 We also present some results extending the main properties of the classical setting to our new fibered case.
 In particular, we obtain a fibered variant of the Riemannian structure of ${\mathcal P}_2(\RR^d)$ found by {\sc F. Otto} \cite{O-01}, which will set the basis to the study of fibered gradient flows.
 In doing so, we recall that there are fundamental obstructions when one tries to apply classical methods at each fiber value ({\it cf.} Remark \ref{ohhnaivety}).
 These will become apparent in the sequel.